Ghalnas/DJS-chain/README.md

 node ../src/chain.js
 ```

-Remember that websocket use the next port (by default 18081).
+Note that websocket will use the next port (by default 18081).

 Once the server is started, fire a browser on
 `http://127.0.0.1:18080/`.
 The served page opens two independent
 frames, you may modify objects in one frame and observe the
-modifications arriving in the other frame.
+modifications arriving in the other frame (via the server).
+A small documentation appears on the served page.

 ## Miscellaneous